Josh Rotham

-Josh Rotham (born 25 February 1998) is an Australian rules footballer who plays for the West Coast Eagles in the Australian Football League (AFL).
+Josh Rotham (born 25 February 1998) is an Australian rules footballer who last played for the West Coast Eagles in the Australian Football League (AFL).
 He was selected at pick #37 in the 2016 national draft.
 He made his senior debut against Collingwood in Round 3 of the 2019 season.
 Rotham won the Grand Final sprint for the 2021 AFL Grand Final, raising $5,000 for charity.